+We thank Joel Bella\"{i}che for his help with Appendix \ref{appendix:bel}, and Dick Gross for pointing out Remark \ref{rem:gross motive}.
+We also thank the anonymous referee for a careful reading of the manuscript, and for many helpful comments.

-\section{Eisenstein series and theta functions}
+\chapter{Eisenstein series and theta functions}

-Fix a $\kk$-hermitian space $V$ of signature $(n-1,1)$, with $n \ge 1$.
+Fix a $\kk$-hermitian space $V$ of signature $(n-1,1)$ with $n \ge 1$, and denote the hermitian form by $\langle-,-\rangle$.
 After reviewing some basics of Eisenstein series, theta functions, and the Siegel-Weil formula, we attach a particular Eisenstein series to a lattice $L \subset V$, and express its Fourier coefficients in terms of representation densities.
 We then compute these representation densities in the case of a self-dual lattice, and so obtain explicit formulas for the Fourier coefficients; these formulas have a different shape depending on whether $n$ is even or odd.

-\subsection{A seesaw dual reductive pair}
+\section{A seesaw dual reductive pair}

 Let $V_0$ be the unique symplectic space over $\Q$ of dimension $2$, and denote the symplectic form by $\langle x,y\rangle_0$.
 Set $V_{0\kk}=V_0\otimes_\Q\kk$, and extend the symplectic form $\kk$-linearly in the first argument and $\kk$-conjugate-linearly in the second argument.
 This defines a skew-hermitian form on $V_{0\kk}$.